 05 of 05

-A layered pastry made from thin alternating sheets mixed from butter, eggs, and sugar, colored separately and piled on top of each other.
+Kuih lapis is a Malaysian dessert that seems particularly beloved during Ramadan - a layered pastry made from thin alternating sheets mixed from tapioca starch, coconut milk, pandan leaves and sugar, colored separately and piled on top of each other.